SharePoint/sp-dev-docs/docs/general-development/working-with-web-services-in-sharepoint-workflows-using-sharepoint-designer.md

-Now comes the good news: In the world of SharePoint 2013, when SharePoint Designer 2013 lacks an action that you need, all you need is to create a custom web service.
+Now comes the good news: In the world of SharePoint, when SharePoint Designer 2013 lacks an action that you need, all you need is to create a custom web service.
 And creating a custom web service is much easier than creating a custom action.
 Not only that, but whereas a custom action could only be used by the workflow in which it's installed (or, at best, by only a SharePoint workflow), a custom web service is portable and can be used by any number of consumers.